(c) 2024 PillSync.com

 Mercaptopurine is hepatotoxic.
 There are reports of deaths attributed to hepatic necrosis associated with the administration of mercaptopurine.
 Hepatic injury can occur with any dosage but seems to occur with greater frequency when the recommended dosage is exceeded.
 In some patients, jaundice has cleared following withdrawal of mercaptopurine and reappeared with rechallenge.

 Usually, clinically detectable jaundice appears early in the course of treatment (1 to 2 months); however, jaundice has been reported as early as 1 week and as late as 8 years after the starting mercaptopurine.
-The hepatotoxicity has been associated in some cases with anorexia, diarrhea, jaundice and ascites.
-Hepatic encephalopathy has occurred.
+The hepatotoxicity has been associated in some cases with anorexia, diarrhea, jaundice, ascites, and pruritus

 Monitor serum transaminase levels, alkaline phosphatase, and bilirubin levels at weekly intervals when first beginning therapy and at monthly intervals thereafter.
 Monitor liver tests more frequently in patients who are receiving Mercaptopurine Tablets with other hepatotoxic products [see Drug Interactions (7.5)] or with known pre-existing liver disease.
 Withhold Mercaptopurine Tablets at onset of hepatotoxicity.